boxnwhiskr/gbscli/README.md

 ### Configure experiments

+...

 ### Configure goals

+...

-### Apply experiments to the website using Javascript SDK
+### Apply experiments to the service using SDK

+Now you have to apply experiments to your service using GreedyBandit service's Javascript SDK.
+Please visit the
+[SDK's homepage](https://github.com/boxnwhiskr/gbsdk-js) to see the instruction.

+If your service is not a web-site, you should use HTTP API directly:

+* Use [Collecting API](https://api.greedybandit.com/ui/#/collect) to send logs
+* Use [Assignment API](https://api.greedybandit.com/ui/#/assignment) to get the assignment table.

 ### Monitor the performance on-going experiments

 ## Development